adiktofsugar/grunt-nunjucks-alt/README.md

 grunt-nunjucks-alt ...but why?
 ====

-The grunt-nunjucks task is only for precompiled frontend JS nunjucks templates And I can't find any good, flexible nunjucks grunt tasks at the moment.
+The grunt-nunjucks task is only for precompiled frontend JS nunjucks templates and I can't find any good, flexible nunjucks grunt tasks at the moment.

 This task can compile your nunjucks templates into static files, or precompile (with the precompile option).
 I've done some *pretty* complicated things with the file system paths, but not too many weird things with nunjucks itself, so if I've forgotten something important, or if there's an option that would make it worlds easier to use, let me know. (via raising an issue or pull request)